El Salvador's Bukele seeks 20% minimum wage hike, orders food handouts

 El Salvador this month became the first country to adopt bitcoin as legal tender along with the U.S. dollar, with Bukele touting the cryptocurrency’s potential as a remittance currency for Salvadorans overseas.

-Bukele's recent political moves, including replacing senior judges and the attorney general have put in doubt negotiations for a potential $1 billion-financing program from the International Monetary Fund.
+Bukele’s recent political moves, including replacing senior judges and the attorney general, have complicated negotiations for a potential $1 billion-financing program from the International Monetary Fund.

+Reporting by Nelson Renteria and Cassandra Garrison; editing by Frank Jack Daniel

 Our Standards: The Thomson Reuters Trust Principles.